Skip to main content

 • In which way are conflicting visions of future expressed, negotiated, and translated into large-scale land-use change and ensuing social-ecological transformation?

-We are participating in the CRC with project A01: Future Carbon Storage [link to subproject site], in which we as vegetation ecologists determine carbon storage in trees and shrubs along pathways of land-use change, and collaborate closely with soil scientists, environmental economists, GIS experts, and Namibian scientists with a focus on wildlife management.
-We are interested in how land-use and future-making change savanna vegetation structure and impact biodiversity of trees and shrubs.
-Furthermore, we aim to understand how future changes will impact the resource base and ecosystem service delivery of trees to local livelihoods.
+We are participating in the CRC with project A01: Future Carbon Storage [link to subproject site], in which we as vegetation ecologists determine carbon storage in savanna vegetation along pathways of land-use change.
+We collaborate closely with soil scientists, environmental economists, and Namibian scientists with a focus on wildlife management.
+We are interested in how land-use and future-making change carbon storage in this savanna ecosystem by altering vegetation structure and carbon cycling.
+We further ask how that in turn impacts ecosystem functioning, rangeland health and biodiversity.
+Furthermore, we aim to understand how future changes will impact the natural resource base and ecosystem service delivery of savanna vegetation to local livelihoods, especially in relation to rural wealth, cattle accumulation, and livestock husbandry techniques.

 Opportunities